-The financial statements are presented in Egyptian pound, which is the Group's functional and presentation currency.
+The financial statements are presented in Egyptian pound, which is the Bank's functional and presentation currency.

-• Transactions and balances in foreign currency
+Transactions and balances

-The Group maintains its accounts in Egyptian Pound.
+The Bank maintains its accounts in Egyptian Pound.
 Foreign currency transactions are translated using the exchange rates prevailing at the dates of the transactions.
 All monetary assets and liabilities balances in foreign currencies at the balance sheet date are translated at the exchange rates prevailing at that date.
-Foreign exchange gains and losses resulting from the settlement of such transactions are recognized in the following items in the income statement:-
+Foreign exchange gains and losses resulting from the settlement of such transactions are recognized in the following items in the income statement: -

-• Net trading income or net income from financial instruments designated at fair value through profit or loss for trading assets.
+- Net trading income or net income from financial instruments designated at fair value through profit or loss for trading assets. - Other operating income (expenses) for other items.